HaiyanJia-Lehigh/DataVisualization/WeeklySchedule/day2.md

 ## Practice
 - Create a GitHub portfolio site at github.io
 - [Setting up GitHub hosting pages, github.io](https://guides.github.com/features/pages/) This page was updated in 2017 and works well.
-If students have trouble, they can also see annotations at [class GitHub Setup Guide](https://github.com/HaiyanJia-Lehigh/DataVisualization/blob/master/GitHubSetUp.md)
+If students have trouble, they can also see annotations at [class GitHub Setup Guide](https://github.com/HaiyanJia-Lehigh/DataVisualization/blob/master/GitHubSetUp.md).
-- Scroll down on that same [page guide](https://guides.github.com/features/pages/) for instructions on **editing the code for themes**, such as **changing the page title**
+- Scroll down on that same [page guide](https://guides.github.com/features/pages/) for instructions on **editing the code for themes**, such as **changing the page title**.
 - Remembering that the page eventually will be their GitHub portfolio, students should customize their pages in md language.
 Directions To Customize the GitHub.io Page can be found at our [class GitHub Setup Guide](https://github.com/HaiyanJia-Lehigh/DataVisualization/blob/master/GitHubSetUp.md).
 See GitHub portfolios from previous students for examples and inspiration.
+- *Optional*: To further customize your GitHub page, see this [guide for customizing github pages](https://help.github.com/categories/customizing-github-pages/).
+For instance, you can [customize CSS and HTML in your Jekyll theme](https://help.github.com/articles/customizing-css-and-html-in-your-jekyll-theme/).

 ## Resources
 - Also see, [Creating an HTML page](http://www.w3schools.com/html/html_intro.asp)